paulcarlton-ww/gitops-demo/README.md

-# Customer Exprience - Candidate Technical Challenge
+# GitOps Demo

-This repository contains a solution to the technical task to be set for applicants interested in joining the Weaveworks Customer Experience team.
+This repository is used for gitops demos.

 See the [developer guide](docs/dev-guide.sh)